cqse/teamscale-profiler-dotnet/README.md

 The coverage profiler can be compiled using Visual Studio 2017.
 Ensure to have the Windows and .NET SDK installed.

 Unit tests exist in the form of .NET NUnit tests.
 These are included in the same solution as the profiler.
-Ensure to build both flavors of the Profiler (`Win32` and `x64`) before running the tests.
+Ensure to build both `Release` flavors of the Profiler (`Win32` and `x64`) before running the tests.

 Automatic build and testing is performed with an AppVeyor build definition.